baofff/U-ViT/README.md

 ## Preparation Before Training and Evaluation

 #### Autoencoder
-Download `stable-diffusion` directory (containing image autoencoders converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)) from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing).
+Download `stable-diffusion` directory from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing) (which contains image autoencoders converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)).
 Put the downloaded directory as `assets/stable-diffusion` in this codebase.
 The autoencoders are used in latent diffusion models.